arminmoin/ML-Quadrat/README.md

 # ML-Quadrat (ML2)
 ML2 is a free open source Model-Driven Software Engineering (MDSE) framework for creating smart services for the Internet of Things (IoT) and Cyber-Physical Systems (CPS).
 It is based on [ThingML](https://github.com/TelluIoT/ThingML).
-Please read the accompanying license agreement (Apache License Verrsion 2.0).
+Please read the accompanying license agreement (Apache License Version 2.0).

 Note: The name ML-Quadrat (German word for ML-Square / MLˆ2) refers to the fact that the project is about two MLs: (i) ML for Modeling Language; (ii) ML for Machine Learning.
 However, in the following documentation and also in the source code comments, we refer to the project name as ML2 for simplicity.